isomerpages/moe-navalbasepri/_the-navalite-programme/CCA/Choir.md

 Choir is a musical ensemble where students with a common interest in singing gather together.
 During CCA practices, students will be exposed to a wide repertoire of songs from different genres and languages.
-Students will learn proper singing techniques, Western musical notation and have opportunities to build up their confidence through their participation in various performances.
+Students will learn proper singing techniques, Western musical notation and have opportunities to build their confidence through their participation in various performances.